concise-ee/k8s-ws/ws-host-README.md

 ## Create global ingress controller

+### Background information
+We used to create a GKE native ingress per namespace, but had to wait 5 minutes for the load balancers to propagate.
+And had a quota limit of 5 per cluster (which we had to increase manually).
+Now, the workaround was to create one ingress controller (nginx) and use different host/path combinations for each of the applications.

+However, in order to not have to resolve DNS or modify hosts files, we are using magic domain ip-from-nginx.xip.io, which always resolves to the subdomain ip address.

+However, now that everyone has the same domain (with nginx ip address as subdomain), we need to make the routing based on path, and everyone has to set a path in `ingress` to *your name*.
+Then we do the rewrite in `ingress.yaml` so the application still gets the path as `/actuator/health` and not `/name/actuator/health`

+### What you have to do
 https://cloud.google.com/community/tutorials/nginx-ingress-gke

 1. Before you deploy the NGINX Ingress Helm chart to the GKE cluster, add the nginx-stable Helm repository in Cloud Shell: